FAQ - Getting Online

 You will need an Ethernet (RJ-45) cable to connect to the internet in their room.
 These can be purchased beforehand or are available on move-in day.
 Students living in the residence halls are connected directly into the Augustana network.
 Students living in campus owned housing connect via a contracted high-speed network provider.

-In Erickson, Swanson Commons, Parkander, Seminary, Andreen and Westerlin, wireless is available to students in their rooms.
-Even if wireless is provided in a student's residence hall, it is recommended that the student also purchase an Ethernet cable due to the fact that wireless connections are, at times, slower than a wired connection.
+Wireless is available to students in their residence hall rooms or TLA.
+Even though wireless is provided in a student's residence hall, it is recommended that the student also purchase an Ethernet cable due to the fact that wireless connections are, at times, slower than a wired connection.

 Wireless access is available on many locations on campus.
 A comprehensive list of wireless hotspots on campus can be found here.

-You can only bring your own wireless access point or router if no wireless is available in your residence hall or house.
+No, now that wireless access is available in all residence halls and TLAs, we no longer allow students to bring routers or access points.
 For more information, please see the Augustana Wireless Policy.
 If you have questions please contact Wendy Ramsdale, Student Computing Coordinator via e-mail or phone 309-794-8092 or the ITS Helpdesk at 309-794-7293.

 Augustana automatically collects your MAC address during the Network Registration (NetReg) process or you will be denied access, however sometimes you will need to find it manually.